Update

 These reforms coincide with other policy developments on new AI regulation proposals, circular economy initiatives, and cybersecurity measures - all contributing to a fundamental shift in Europe’s risk management landscape.
 The anticipated timeline suggests that EU institutions may adopt the New PLD mid-2024.
 Following adoption, member states will have two years to implement it into national legislation.

-The wave of ESG-related legislation resonates outside the EU, as several ESG laws will apply directly to non-EU companies with turnover in the EU, while also serving as an example for legislation in non-EU jurisdictions.
+The wave of ESG-related current and proposed legislation resonates outside of the EU, as several ESG laws will apply directly to non-EU companies with turnover in the EU, while also serving as an example for legislation in non-EU jurisdictions.
 As a general trend, international frameworks for responsible business conduct are increasingly finding their way into binding EU legislation, be it as a source of inspiration or by direct incorporation.

 Three trends underpin the development towards a more demanding legal ESG space in the years to come: